 The rifle is quite compact and as such it is easy to tote around in the field and becomes quite handy.
 It is easy to see why they are popular with Law Enforcement snipers.
 That compact and fairly light design does have its draw backs though, which are usually exhibited in heavier recoil and more muzzle flip when firing.
 This is where the new muzzlebrake does help.
 It is as effective as most of the large chamber muzzlebrake designs out there and it does a good job of controlling recoil.
 Due to the short and compact design, there is still a bit of muzzle rise during recoil, which is to be expected.
 We tested rapid bolt cycling and followup shots, and it did fine, but the newly finished action slowed us up just a bit.
 The fit and finish on the rifles are tight and it will take some more shooting to wear in the self lubricating Green-T finish to get the super smooth cycling that our other TacOps rifles have.

 We intended to use the best performing ammo for the test, which would have been the HSM 168gr AMAX, but we failed to save three rounds for it, so we used the Federal Gold Medal Match 168gr.
-With the target hung and 1.3 MIL of up elevation dialed in from our 100 yard zero, we fired our 3 rounds using the traditional “between the eyes” aiming point.
+With the target hung and 1.3 MIL of up elevation dialed in from our 100 yard zero, we fired our 3 rounds using the traditional “between the eyes” aiming point and did it in a very respectable 21 seconds.
 The results were impressive.
 The group measured 1.191″ inches center to center which equates to .379 MOA, which for this test should be exceptional given the 300 yard distance and the fact it is one group only and the pressure is on without a tiny little dot to aim at.
 There was a slight left to right breeze as well, which we had accounted for with .2 MIL of left dialed in to the scope.

 To conclude this review, we asked if the quality of the Tactical Operations rifles maintained their high levels over all these years?
 The answer is yes, they have.
 They do a few things differently including the new floorplates and the laser engraving, muzzlebrakes and some others, but these are positive changes required in an evolving market.
 These are still extremely high quality hand built rifles that make no excuses and are intended on being the creme of the crop no matter what the cost is.
 Yes, they are still expensive ($6000+ USD) and they do take a while do get, anywhere from 8 to 18 months.
 But what you do get is one of the finest hand built rifles on the market and they still do shoot .25 MOA or better when you as a shooter can do it.
 The Bravo-51 we had built well over a decade ago still performs as well now as it did the day it arrived and we would continue to expect nothing less from this Tango-51 down the road.
 If you are in the market and you have the time and money, it still might be worth checking out one of their rifles after all these years.